 - Install Plexiglas shields to separate employees from customers at checkout lines and other areas in the store where practicable.

 - Retail pharmacies that have a drive-thru window and lack personal protective equipment or physical barriers at the locations where they interact with the public shall use the drive-thru for the purposes of receiving and dispensing prescriptions.
-Pharmacies with drive-thru windows shall not, however, be utilized for dispensing anything other than prescribed drugs.
-Pharmacies without a drive-thru shall comply with all of the essential safe store rules and utilize delivery wherever possible.
+Pharmacies with drive-through windows shall not, however, be utilized for dispensing anything other than prescribed drugs.
+Pharmacies without a drive-through shall comply with all of the essential safe store rules and utilize delivery wherever possible.

 - Communicate with customers through in-store signage, and public service announcements and advertisements, there should only be one person per household during shopping trips, whenever possible.

 - Ensure that the facility has a sufficient number of employees to perform all measures listed here and under the Safe Workplace Rules for Essential Employers effectively and in a manner that ensures the safety the public and employees.

 - Ensure that all employees who do not speak English as their first language are aware of procedures by communicating the procedures, either orally or in writing, in their native or preferred language.

 Masks or Cloth Face Coverings for Employees and Customers